NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Activity |

-Employer begins internal recruitment and selection processes for trainee advanced practitioners |
+Employer begins internal recruitment and selection processes for trainee advanced practitioners. |

 February